TheBlockiest/XDRVTools/README.md

 ## ❗ Important Info:
 * For ease of use, XDRVTools will expand your selections to cover all of the contained lines or measures as relevant.
 * XDRVTools is only meant to be used with .xdrv files.
-The behavior of XDRVTools commands on other video chart files is unpredictable.
+The behavior of XDRVTools commands on other chart files is unpredictable.
 * Caution should be exercised when mirroring hold notes and drifts, as XDRVTools does not automatically mirror unselected note ends / starts.
-* Grave markers are used as an indicator for both event mirroring and beat markers.
+* Grave markers (`) are used as an indicator for both event mirroring and beat markers.
 Therefore, it is highly advised that you avoid using grave markers in elements like checkpoints.

 ## Command List: